the-laurel/chain-proposals/evmos/PrecedenceGraph.md

 Truth Coordinates Will  <|-- Consciousness Is Good

-Discover The Moral Values Hierarchy <|-- Consciousness Is Good Discover The Moral Values Hierarchy <|-- The Principle Of Rationality Enact The Moral Values Hierarchy <|-- Discover The Moral Values Hierarchy Enact The Moral Values Hierarchy <|-- Truth Coordinates Will Discover The Moral Values Hierarchy <|-- Truth Coordinates Will
+Discover The Moral Values Hierarchy <|-- Consciousness Is Good

+Enact The Moral Values Hierarchy <|-- Discover The Moral Values Hierarchy Enact The Moral Values Hierarchy <|-- Truth Coordinates Will Discover The Moral Values Hierarchy <|-- Truth Coordinates Will